Medication Search: Tazorac

 Eczema: Retinoids can cause severe irritation of eczema.
 If you have eczema, your doctor will monitor your condition while you are using tazarotene.

 Exposure to sunlight: This medication can make the skin more sensitive to sunlight.
-Make sure you use sunscreen (minimum SPF 30) and protective clothing when exposed to sunlight.
+Make sure you use sunscreen (minimum SPF 30) and wear protective clothing when you are exposed to sunlight.
 People with sunburn should not use tazarotene until they have fully recovered.
+If you are taking other medications that cause increased sensitivity to sunlight, this effect may be made worse by using tazarotene.

 Pregnancy: It is recommended that pregnant women do not use tazarotene.
 Women who may become pregnant should use an effective method of birth control while using this medication.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if tazarotene passes into breast milk.
-If you are a breast-feeding mother and are taking this medication,it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 There may be an interaction between tazarotene and any of the following: